-DATA REPORTING AND PROGRESS MONITORING
+DATA COLLECTION, ANALYSIS, REPORTING, AND PROGRESS MONITORING

-- 1. The SSO Standard Operating Procedures Manual, as described below, shall include detailed guidance for the reporting of incidents by SSOs, including but not limited to: the types of incidents that must be reported; the information required; the form of documentation; and the delivery, storage, and maintenance of incident reports, - 2.
+- 1. The SSO Standard Operating Procedures Manual, as described below, shall include detailed guidance for the reporting of incidents by SSOs, including but not limited to: the types of incidents that must be reported; the information required; the form of documentation; and the delivery, storage, and maintenance of incident reports. - 2.
 The Executive Administrator of Security and Investigations shall create a Data Review Team to establish program goals and metrics to assist in measuring progress toward meeting those goals.
-The Chief of Accountability, Research and Systems Improvement/designee shall assist the Data Review Team in establishing metrics and data collection and analysis protocols.
-The Data Review Team shall include the Chief Equity Officer/designee, the Assistant Superintendent of Culture and Climate, Chief of Exceptional Child Education/designee, and three mental health professionals, who may include, but are not limited to, a school psychologist, counselor, or mental health practitioner, - 3.
-The Chief Operating Officer shall prepare regular reports for the Superintendent and the Board outlining program implementation activities, progress towards meeting goals, challenges, next steps, and program needs.
-Presentations to the Board shall be provided regularly as determined by the Board Chair and the Superintendent - 4.
-As Racial Equity and Culture and Climate are two of the three pillars of the District, the Data Review Team shall closely monitor, consistently report, and actively work to reduce both racial disproportionality in and the overall number of citations, arrests, and other law enforcement involvement with students.
+The Chief of Accountability, Research and Systems

+Improvement/designee shall assist the Data Review Team in establishing metrics and data collection and analysis protocols.
+The Data Review Team shall include the Chief Equity Officer/designee, the Assistant Superintendent of Culture and Climate/designee, Chief of Exceptional Child Education/designee, and three mental health professionals, who may include, but are not limited to, a school psychologist, counselor, or mental health practitioner.